Is Twitch Safe For Kids? | Carrots & Cake

 Block Other Twitch Users

-By barring other users, you may avoid being harassed on Twitch.
+By barring other users, you may avoid being harassed.
 To block a user, click their username followed by the 3 Vertical Dots menu symbol.
 Block USERNAME should be selected.

-Tools like Carrots & Cake help you to keep track of how much time your children spend online, manage content they're exposed to, and set limits on the amount of time they can spend on Twitch.
+Tools like Carrots&Cake help you to keep track of how much time your children spend online, manage the content they're exposed to, and set limits on the amount of time they can spend on Twitch.

 Twitch is a live streaming service that focuses on video game live streaming, including broadcasts of e-sports competitions, in addition to offering music broadcasts, creative content, and "in real life" streams.
 It is operated by Twitch Interactive, a subsidiary of Amazon.com, Inc.